JeanMariePrevost/godot-message-queue-gds/README.md

 ## Features
-- **Buffered processing** - freeze the queue while draining to prevent reentrancy and loops.
+- **Buffered processing** - seal the queue while draining to prevent reentrancy and loops.
 - **Message scheduling** - schedule messages to be enqueued after a delay in real time or frame count.
 - **Automatic sorting** - by priority and/or stage.
 - **Deduplication** - optional prevention of duplicate messages.